What makes the CANNP different?

 For the quickest response to your questions, we suggest reaching us via email (firstname.lastname@example.org).
 The goal is to answer emails within 24 hours.
 The CANNP phone line is also available for questions or comments.
 Calls are returned by either principle of the association – always.
 Whenever possible, upon request, Members will be partnered with a mentor or another recent grad.
 An enhanced 12-part mentorship program is available as a helpful guidance tool, at no additional cost to Members.
 The Ready, Set, Chat forum, on facebook, is also available to Members seeking insight or answers to questions.

 When can I join?

 Now! whether a recent grad, seasoned professional or nutritional student.
-If you are new to the CANNP complete the application form and upload, email or fax the other required documents as outlined in the Qualifications area.
+If you are new to the CANNP complete the application form and upload, email or fax the other required documents as outlined in the Qualifications area and remit payment.

 Whenever you join you receive 12 months of membership — so no need to postpone.
 New members who have past professional affiliations or several years of experience can contact us directly for special application consideration.

 Students can now test drive CANNP for free.
 Though there is no access to the Members Only area — that is saved for professional Membership — students can participate in the Ready, Set, Chat forum and receive most of the giveaways, all the news and newsletters.
 It is a good way to really learn what is going on and all that is offered.

 What is the next step for the CANNP?